-In December 2011, the FASB issued ASU 2011-11 "Balance Sheet (Topic 210) Disclosures about Offsetting Assets and Liabilities".
+In December 2011, the Financial Accounting Standards Board issued ASU 2011-11 "Balance Sheet (Topic 210) Disclosures about Offsetting Assets and Liabilities".
 ASU 2011-11 requires new disclosures for recognized financial instruments and derivative instruments that are either offset on the balance sheet in accordance with the offsetting guidance in ASC 210-20-45 or ASC 815-10-45 or are subject to an enforceable master netting arrangement or similar arrangement.
 ASU 2011-11 is effective for periods beginning on or after January 1, 2013 and must be applied retrospectively.

 In January 2013, the Financial Accounting Standards Board issued Accounting Standards Update No. 2013-01 "Clarifying the Scope of Disclosures about Offsetting Assets and Liabilities" ("ASU 2013-01") which amended Accounting Standards Codification Subtopic 210-20, Balance Sheet Offsetting.
 ASU 2013-01 clarified the scope of ASU No. 2011-11 "Disclosures about Offsetting Assets and Liabilities" ("ASU 2011-11").
 ASU 2013-01 clarifies the scope of ASU 2011-11 as applying to derivatives accounted for in accordance with Topic 815, Derivatives and Hedging, including bifurcated embedded derivatives, repurchase agreements and reverse repurchase agreements, and securities borrowing and securities lending transactions that are offset either in accordance with other requirements of U.S. GAAP or subject to an enforceable master netting arrangement or similar agreement.
 The guidance in ASU 2013-01 and ASU 2011-11 is effective for interim and annual periods beginning on or after January 1, 2013.
-The additional disclosures required by these amendments are reflected within the financial statements.
+The Company has adopted these amendments, which did not have an impact on the financial statements.